-HPA encourages employees to bring their disputes or differences with other employees to the attention of your supervisor, school principal, human resources or the superintendent or a member of the administrative team before the situation escalates into potential violence.
+HPA encourages employees to bring their disputes or differences with other employees to the attention of your supervisor, school principal, and/or human resources before the situation escalates into potential violence.
 HPA is eager to assist in the resolution of staff disputes.